 Docker Swarm: The Node joining a swarm cluster generates an overlay network for services that span every host in the docker swarm and a host-only docker bridge network for containers.
-The users have a choice to encrypt container data traffic while creating of an overlay network by on their own in docker swarm.
+The users have a choice to encrypt container data traffic while creating an overlay network on their own in the Docker Swarm.

 Kubernetes: For distributed systems, Kubernetes is more of an all-in-one framework.
 It is a complex system because it provides strong guarantees about the cluster state and a unified set of APIs.
 This slows down container scaling and deployment.

-Docker Swarm: Docker Swarm, when compared to Kubernetes, can deploy container much faster and this allows faster reaction times to scale on demand.
+Docker Swarm: Docker Swarm, when compared to Kubernetes, can deploy containers much faster, and this allows faster reaction times to scale on demand.

-Kubernetes: All the pods in kubernetes are distributed among nodes and this offers high availability by tolerating the failure of application.
-Load balancing services in kubernetes detect unhealthy pods and get rid of them.
+Kubernetes: All the pods in Kubernetes are distributed among nodes, and this offers high availability by tolerating the failure of the application.
+Load balancing services in Kubernetes detect unhealthy pods and get rid of them.
 So, this supports high availability.

 Docker Swarm: As the services can be replicated in Swarm nodes, Docker Swarm also offers high availability.
 The Swarm manager nodes in Docker Swarm are responsible for the entire cluster and handle the worker nodes’ resources.

-Kubernetes: Kubernetes utilizes its own YAML, API, and client definitions and each of these differ from that of standard docker equivalents.
-That is to say, you cannot utilize Docker Compose nor Docker CLI to define containers.
-While switching platforms, YAML definitions and commands need to be rewritten.
+Kubernetes: Kubernetes utilizes its own YAML, API, and client definitions, and each of these differs from that of standard docker equivalents.
+So, you cannot utilize Docker Compose or Docker CLI to define containers.
+While switching platforms, YAML definitions, and commands need to be rewritten.

 Kubernetes: Pods are exposed via service, which can be utilized as a load balancer within the cluster.
 Generally, an ingress is utilized for load balancing.

 Docker Swarm: Swarm mode consists of a DNS element that can be utilized for distributing incoming requests to a service name.
-Services can be assigned automatically or can run on ports specified by the user.
+Services can be assigned automatically or run on the user’s specified ports.

-Kubernetes supports higher demands with more complexity while Docker Swarm offers a simple solution that is quick to get started with.
+Kubernetes supports higher demands with more complexity, while Docker Swarm offers a simple, quick solution to get started.
 Docker Swarm has been quite popular among developers who prefer fast deployments and simplicity.
-Simultaneously, Kubernetes is utilized in production environments by various high profile internet firms running popular services.
+Simultaneously, Kubernetes is utilized in production environments by various high-profile internet firms running popular services.

 Both Kubernetes and Docker Swarm can run many of the same services but may need slightly different approaches to certain details.
 So, by learning Kubernetes and Docker and comparing them for various features, you can make a decision on choosing the right tool for your container orchestration.